talon-one/TalonOne.cs/docs/IntegrationApi.md

 Update customer session

 Update or create a [customer session](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions).
 The endpoint responds with the potential promotion rule [effects](https://docs.talon.one/docs/dev/integration-api/api-effects) that match the current cart.
-For example, use this endpoint to share the contents of a customer's cart with Talon.One.  **Note:** The currency for the session and the cart items in the session is the currency set for the Application that owns this session.  ### Session management  To use this endpoint, start by learning about [customer sessions](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions) and their states and refer to the `state` parameter documentation the request body schema docs below.  ### Sessions and customer profiles  - To link a session to a customer profile, set the `profileId` parameter in the request body to a customer profile's `integrationId`. - While you can create an anonymous session with `profileId=\"\"`, we recommend you use a guest ID instead. - A profile can be linked to simultaneous sessions in different Applications.
+For example, use this endpoint to share the contents of a customer's cart with Talon.One.  **Note:**  - The currency for the session and the cart items in it is the currency set for the Application linked to this session. - [Archived campaigns](https://docs.talon.one/docs/product/campaigns/managing-campaigns#archiving-a-campaign) are not considered for rule evaluation.  ### Session management  To use this endpoint, start by learning about [customer sessions](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions) and their states and refer to the `state` parameter documentation the request body schema docs below.  ### Sessions and customer profiles  - To link a session to a customer profile, set the `profileId` parameter in the request body to a customer profile's `integrationId`. - While you can create an anonymous session with `profileId=\"\"`, we recommend you use a guest ID instead. - A profile can be linked to simultaneous sessions in different Applications.
 Either:   - Use unique session integration IDs or,   - Use the same session integration ID across all of the Applications.  **Note:** If the specified profile does not exist, an empty profile is **created automatically**.
 You can update it with [Update customer profile](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/updateCustomerProfileV2).  <div class=\"redoc-section\">   <p class=\"title\">Performance tips</p>    - Updating a customer session returns a response with the new integration state.
 Use the `responseContent` property to save yourself extra API calls.
 For example, you can get the customer profile details directly without extra requests.   - We recommend sending requests sequentially.
 See [Managing parallel requests](https://docs.talon.one/docs/dev/getting-started/integration-tutorial#managing-parallel-requests). </div>  For more information, see: - The introductory video in [Getting started](https://docs.talon.one/docs/dev/getting-started/overview). - The [integration tutorial](https://docs.talon.one/docs/dev/tutorials/integrating-talon-one).

 ### Example
 ```csharp